SuperTapood/Cudheart/README.md

 The aim of this project is to provide a back-end framework for a Tensorflow-esque library to be developed at a later date.

+- [ ] assert instead of print in the tests
 - [ ] even more types for functions
 - [ ] remove fromVectorArray
 - [ ] add cuda to logic funcs